 If Galatoire’s is the French Quarter’s iconic lunch restaurant, Brennan’s is the equivalent for breakfast.
 Brennan’s stuns for the first meal of the day, with traditional dishes like seafood gumbo, eggs Sardou, and turtle soup served alongside morning cocktails and chicory coffee in the ornate dining room.
 We know it’s early, but by all means, try the Bananas Foster.
 After breakfast, explore the Quarter via Royal Street — you’ll need the walk to stave off the urge to go back to bed.

-Noon — Johnny’s Po-Boys
+Lunch at Johnny’s Po-Boys

 511 Saint Louis Street